-- 2 chicken breast or thighs((1 cup), cut into 1 inch pieces
+- 2 chicken breast or thighs((1 cup), cut into 1-inch pieces

-- 2 bell peppers / capsicum, cut into 2 inch pieces
+- 2 bell peppers/capsicum, cut into 2-inch pieces

-- ¼ cup thick yogurt (greek yogurt or hung yogurt)
+- ¼ cup thick yogurt (Greek yogurt or hung yogurt)

 - ¼ cup heavy cream

-- ¼ mozarella cheese / Parmesan cheese
+- ¼ mozzarella cheese / Parmesan cheese

 - ½ teaspoon chaat masala powder (Check notes for substitutes)